-We should say at this point that a prenuptial agreement is not currently binding in England.
+We should say at this point that a prenup is not currently binding in England.
 However, if there is a dispute then a Judge is certainly very likely to consider and support a professionally presented prenuptial agreement when taking everything into account.

 Most importantly this is only the case if the prenuptial agreement has been drawn up correctly, is technically accurate and has been signed by both parties.

 This of course is why it is vitally important that you consult an expert and experienced family law solicitor to discuss the arrangements you have in mind and to ensure that the prenup document is not only perfectly clear and precise in its detail, but does not contain any loopholes that could, in the future, jeopardise your wishes.

 At Higgins Miller all our solicitors are fully qualified and highly experienced.
 You will also find that we are not only extremely friendly and approachable, but we are able to provide the very best professional advice and we will provide all the help you require to assist and guide you through the necessary procedures

 Equally importantly you know that you can be certain the agreement we prepare for you will meet all the requirements of the court in the event of a separation.

 There is another side to prenuptial agreements that is also very important.
 It may be the case that it is not yourself who is proposing the prenuptial agreement, but you have been asked to sign it.

 If this applies to you we would certainly advise that before you do sign the document you should consult us to so that we can check that what is proposed is fair to both parties and we will also make sure that you fully understand exactly what you are agreeing to.